 The SNAP office recycles mixed paper, aluminum, tin, plastic, cardboard, glass, and electronics.

-In collaboration with the University of Alaska Fairbanks, SNAP actively participates in recycling paper, tin, aluminum, plastic, glass and cardboard.
-SNAP also regularly recycles electronics, such as batteries, cell phones, and printer cartridges.
+In collaboration with UAF, SNAP recycles paper, tin, aluminum, glass, and cardboard.
+We also recycle batteries, cell phones, and printer cartridges.
 Some of the food waste generated in the office is taken home and composted.
 SNAP tries to use as many environmentally friendly office supplies as possible, including printer paper made with recycled materials.

-Last year, SNAP employees commuted more than 9,000 miles by bicycle!
+To date, SNAP employees have commuted more than 2,500 miles by bicycle and other non-motorized means.

-SNAP employees contribute their talents and efforts to several local environmental organizations.
+SNAP employees contribute their talents and efforts to local environmental organizations: